European Union financial transaction tax: European Commission proposal

 On 6 May 2014, ten out of the initial eleven participating member states (all except Slovenia) agreed to seek a "progressive" tax on equities and "some derivatives" by 1 January 2016, and aimed for a final agreement on the details to be negotiated and unanimously agreed upon later in 2014.

 In December 2015, Estonia announced that it no longer supports the financial transactions tax, due to concerns that the latest revised version of the tax would hardly generate any revenue, while at the same time scaring away traders.

-The United Kingdom's vote in 2016 to withdraw from the EU would complicate collection of the taxes, which has led to delays in negotiations.
+The United Kingdom's withdraw from the EU in 2020 was expected complicate collection of the taxes, which has led to delays in negotiations.

+In October 2025 the European Commission announced that it planned to withdraw the proposed directive on the FTT within six months.

 Scope

 The tax would be levied on all transactions on financial instruments between financial institutions when at least one party to the transaction is located in the EU.
 It would cover 85% of the transactions between financial institutions (banks, investment firms, insurance companies, pension funds, hedge funds and others).
 House mortgages, bank loans to small and medium enterprises, contributions to insurance contracts, as well as spot currency exchange transactions and the raising of capital by enterprises or public bodies through the issuance of bonds and shares on the primary market would not be taxed, with the exception of trading bonds on secondary markets.